Chaowu88/freeflux/docs/source/installation.rst

 Dependencies and Compatibility
 ------------------------------

 The OpenOpt framework works well with Python 3.7, but may have problem with 3.8 and above.
 The function *clock()* in Python built-in module `time` was removed since Python 3.8, so manual correction of the installed openopt package is needed for compatible use.
 Specifically, ``clock`` in either import statement or function calls should be replaced with ``perf_counter`` in scripts *ooIter.py*, *runProbSolver.py* and *result.py*.
-Alternatively, one can use the `corrected files <https://github.com/Chaowu88/freeflux/tree/main/openopt_patch>`__ to overwrite those with the same names in installation path.
+Alternatively, one can use the `corrected ones <https://github.com/Chaowu88/freeflux/tree/main/openopt_patch>`__ to overwrite those with the same name in the installation path.

 ..
 Note::
   If exception "ModuleNotFoundError: No module named 'numpy'" is raised during the installation of openopt or FuncDesigner, please install numpy first.